Narrative Fallacies and How to Avoid Them

 C

 Example: Michael Paine reported being shown a print of one of the “backyard photographs” at Dallas Police Headquarters on the evening of November 22, even though the police reported first discovering the photos on the afternoon of November 23.
-At around noon on November 23, Captain Fritz took notes while interrogating Lee Harvery Oswald, and the notes showed that Fritz mentioned Paine’s statements from the night before about the photo.
+At around noon on November 23, Captain Fritz took notes while interrogating Lee Harvey Oswald, and the notes showed that Fritz mentioned Paine’s statements from the night before about the photo.

 Conclusion: Not only do Fritz’s notes independently corroborate Michael Paine’s reports of being shown the photo the night before, these notes were written four hours before the photos were officially discovered and could not have contained the information about Paine’s reports had Paine not actually given such reports.
 The evidence of the DPD having possession of the photos on November 22 is concretely corroborated.